 - Syringes - Syringes and pipettes are an essential tool for helping you negotiate the small openings on containers and getting the right amount of liquid from your supply into your eLiquid creation.
 They let you extract exactly the amount of nicotine, PG/VG, or flavor you need and transfer it to your mixing container.
 This will help ensure that you can consistently replicate your new creation once your formula is the way you want it.

 Below are step-by-step instructions for making an eLiquid from scratch.
-Before we get started we wanted to point out that if you purchase an E-Liquid that you like, but needs a little something, you can certainly just add a few drops of E-Flavor to give it that kick it needs.
+Before we get started we wanted to point out that if you purchase an E-Liquid that you like, but it still needs a little something, you can certainly just add a few drops of E-Flavors to give it that kick it needs.

 The most important element of the recipe is that it is reproducible.
 If you make a concoction you love, you’ll want to be sure you can make it again!
 Unless you are lucky or very experienced, you aren't likely to get that perfect flavor with your first attempt.
 It may take several variations to get it right.
 The keys to making your formula reproducible are careful notes and precise measurements.
 Notes will also help you go back to previous versions as you try new things.
 A note on measuring...
 Counting “drops” may suffice, but lots of environmental factors can change the true volume of a drop.
 The smaller your total volume is the more these minor variations can make noticeable changes to a “flavor profile” between batches when you try to recreate your recipe.
 Using consistently calibrated measuring devices like syringes, and writing everything down about each variation will be important as you try new variations out.

 Be sure and check out our growing E-Liquid Recipes collection!

 - The first step is to determine the strength of nicotine we want in our e-Liquid, then figure out how much nicotine we’ll need.
 The math here isn't too hard, but if we get it wrong we could end up with an unpleasant experience.